 Karumba lies on the Norman River where it enters the Gulf of Carpentaria.
-In its heyday, it was the main port for the prawn trawlers plying their trade in the Gulf, but these day the big companies use motherships to process their catch.
+In its heyday it was the main port for the prawn trawlers plying their trade in the Gulf but these days the big companies use motherships to process their catch.
 Still, fishing is a big deal here, especially for prawns and the much-prized barramundi, a wonderful eating fish.
 Karumba is also an important port for the live cattle trade exporting beasts to Indonesia.
 Apart from that, the CBD is a block of shops along the main street, one of which is a brilliant bakery.

 One positive point about Karumba Lodge was that the units opened out on a wide lawn above the Norman River.
 Some of the ever-present kites had nested in a row of large gum trees, one so old that mistletoe had grown over the nest’s structure, making it even harder to spot.
 I found the other nest because it had a chick, which was demanding food.